-The Osage River Bridge project will add a second rail bridge over the Osage River.
-This will eliminate train delays caused by a single-track bottleneck on the bridge.
-Project construction is located in the economically distressed area of central Missouri.
-Total project investment which includes the 1-b project of the Bonnots Mill crossover is \$33.8 million and is estimated to create 179 jobs in the construction phase and one job in the operations phase on average annually.
+The Webster universal crossing project will increase the ability to sort freight and passenger trains in and out of the St. Louis area.
+Project construction is located in the economically distressed area of St. Louis.
+Total project investment is \$4.4 million and is estimated to create 22 jobs in the construction phase and one job in the operations phase on average annually.

-Please see the attached analysis for the additional program-specific report of economic benefits provided by the Missouri Department of Economic Development's Missouri Economic Research and Information Center.
+Please see the attached analysis for the additional program-specific report of economic benefits provided by Missouri Department of Economic Development's Missouri Economic Research and Information Center.